Dog Bite Attorney – Personal Injury Law

 a person who kept a dog with the knowledge that the dog had a history of injuring people

 To protect your rights to recover damages it is vital that you discuss the details of your case with an experienced lawyer.
-You may be able to recover damages for medical expense, loss of wages, permanent scaring, future loss of wages, disability, or wrongful death.
+You may be able to recover damages for medical expenses, loss of wages, permanent scarring, future loss of wages, disability, or wrongful death.
 Call a dog bite lawyer in our firm and get a free case evaluation.
-There is no cost of obligation and every conversation is confidential.
+There is no cost or obligation and every conversation is confidential.